LifeScopeLabs/lifescope-app/docs/connections.md

 # Why can't I delete my last Connection?

-Because Lifescope's account management runs entirely off of your Connections, deleting all of your Connections would leave you with no way to log in.
+Because LifeScope's account management runs entirely off of your Connections, deleting all of your Connections would leave you with no way to log in.
 For that reason, we don't let you delete your last Connection.
 At that point, you'd probably just want to delete your account altogether, which can be done one the [Account Settings page](/settings/account).
 If you do want to keep your account but don't want any new data, just disable all of your Connections.